 The easiest way to clean ball pit balls is on a cold, fast cycle in the washing machine.
 Just use whatever laundry detergent you normally use for your kid’s clothing.
 It’s super fast and completely fuss-free!

 Ball pits cost anywhere from $70 to over $200.
 The Balu Organics ball pit reviewed here costs $229 – it’s definitely on the high end.
-But you can take 10% off your first purchase with code twomamabears20 until September 30, 2022.

 The Balu Organics ball pit is suitable for 7 months and up.
 My 4-year-old adores the ball pit, so it’s really a fun toy until your child stops being interested!